Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Vanilla: refers to the original state of the game or an aspect of the game.
 For example, "Vanilla Inferno" refers to the original Inferno mode for Diablo III, before any patch changes.

-VOTA: or "VoA," short for "Vault of the Assassin," a dungeon in Act II that is notorious for having a ton of mobs and elites in a relatively small space.
+VOTA: or "VoA," short for "Vault of the Assassin," a dungeon in Act II that is notorious for having a numerous elites in a relatively small space.

 VQ: short for "Vision Quest," a passive ability belonging to witch doctors.

 VSORCS: stands for Vault of the Assassin + Desolate Sands + Dahlgur Oasis + Forgotten Ruins + Eastern & Western Channels + Storm Halls.
-Sometimes abbreviated as VORCS without the first S (Desolate Sands).
+Sometimes abbreviated as VORCS without the first S (Desolate Sands), or SORCS without the V (Vault of the Assassin).
 It's a farming run centered around those areas of Act II.
 See: 'FWF' and 'Run.'

 WC: short for "War Cry," an ability specific to the barbarian class.